×

 When we asked people what advice they would give someone preparing to move to Jarabacoa, they said:

 "Jarabacoa, located in the Dominican Republic, is known for its pleasant climate, beautiful landscapes, and outdoor activities, making it a popular destination for expats.
 Before moving to Jarabacoa, it's important to understand that while Spanish is the official language, English is also widely spoken, especially in tourist areas and among younger generations.
 The cost of living in Jarabacoa is relatively low compared to many Western countries, but it's still higher than in other parts of the Dominican Republic.
 Healthcare in Jarabacoa is adequate for minor illnesses and injuries, but for serious conditions, you may need to travel to larger cities like Santiago or Santo Domingo.
 Public transportation in Jarabacoa is available but not always reliable, so having a personal vehicle can be beneficial.
 The local cuisine is a blend of Spanish, African, and Taino influences, with dishes featuring rice, beans, meat, and tropical fruits.
 Jarabacoa has a tropical rainforest climate, with warm temperatures year-round and a significant amount of rainfall, especially during the summer months.
 The city is known for its outdoor activities, including hiking, mountain biking, and white-water rafting, so it's a great place for those who love nature and adventure.
 While Jarabacoa is generally safe, like any place, it's important to take precautions, such as avoiding isolated areas at night and not displaying valuable possessions in public.
 The Dominican Republic has a different electrical system than the US and many European countries, so you may need to bring or buy adapters for your electronic devices.
-Finally, it's important to understand and respect the local culture and customs, which include a laid-back lifestyle, a strong sense of community, and a love for music and dance," said one expat in Jarabacoa.
+Finally, it's important to understand and respect the local culture and customs, which include a laid-back lifestyle, a strong sense of community, and a love for music and dance," remarked one expat who made the move to Jarabacoa.

 How do I find a place to live in Jarabacoa?